 AUDITION NOTICE.
 738 N. Fifth Ave.
 Millennium Theatre announces open auditions at 11 a.m.
 Sundays until all roles for upcoming productions have been filled.
 Millennium also seeks people with technical and musical abilities.
 Call 882-7920 for information.

-CALL FOR ENTRIES.
-Third Street Kids seeks scripts for a One-Act Play Marathon to run April 20 through 26.
-Plays are to be 40- to 60-minutes long, and will be presented by a wide variety of organizations including professional, semi-professional and high-school drama clubs.
+PLAY MARATHON.
+Third Street Kids, a performing arts company designed to provide education, training and experience in the arts to children, seeks scripts for its One-Act Play Marathon, to run April 20 through 26.
+Plays are to be 40 to 60 minutes long, and will be presented by a wide variety of organizations including professional, semi-professional and high-school drama clubs.
 There is a $50 entry fee for all scripts; fee is refundable if script is not accepted.
 Third Street Kids also seeks theatre professionals to sit on an ad hoc committee to read scripts.
-Third Street Kids is a performing arts company designed to provide education, training and experience in the arts to children.
 Call Marcia Berger at 622-4100 for information.

 TEMPLE FOR RENT.
 The Temple of Music and Art and the Tucson Center for the Performing Arts have rental space available on a first-come, first-serve basis.
 Call 884-8210 for more information.

 TEMPLE TOURS.
-See the Alice Holsclaw and Cabaret theaters, and all their behind-the-scenes areas, with free guided tours at 11:30 a.m.
+See the Alice Holsclaw and Cabaret theaters and all the behind-the-scenes areas with free guided tours at 11:30 a.m.
 Saturdays, starting in the courtyard of the Temple of Music and Art, 330 S. Scott Ave.
 Reservations are not required, but calling ahead to confirm tour availability is suggested.
 Call 884-8210 for information.

 Home | Currents | City Week | Music | Review | Books | Cinema | Back Page | Archives

 | © 1995-97 Tucson Weekly .
 Info Booth .
 Powered by Dispatch